Joseph Atherley: Politics

 As a member of the Barbados Labour Party (BLP), Atherley first entered Parliament in the 1999 elections.
 He was elected from the Saint Michael West constituency, defeating Branford Taitt of the Democratic Labour Party (DLP).
 Atherley was the first Christian minister to be elected to Parliament.
 He was re-elected in 2003 by a slightly smaller margin against the DLP's Michael A. Carrington.
 During his time in Parliament, Atherley was Parliamentary Secretary in the Attorney General's Office and Home Office, and Minister of State in the Prime Minister's Office under Owen Arthur.
 He also served as First Vice Chairman of the BLP from 2004 to 2005.
 Atherley sought to retain his seat in the 2008 election, but was defeated this time by Carrington.
 He returned as a BLP candidate in 2013, but lost to Carrington.

 In the 2018 elections, Atherley won back the St. Michael West seat.
 The BLP won all the seats in the House of Assembly; no party had done so since independence.
 On 25 May 2018, BLP leader Mia Mottley was sworn in as Barbados' first female prime minister.

 On 31 May, less than a week after the swearing-in of the new government, Atherley informed the prime minister of his intention to leave the BLP and become an independent parliamentarian.
 Due to the absence of other non-BLP MPs in Parliament, Atherley was sworn in the next day as Leader of the Opposition, which entitled him to receive the parliamentary prerogatives of the office, an increased annual salary of BB$129,000, and the power to advise on the appointment of the two minority representatives in the Senate.

 On 8 June 2019, Atherley announced the formation of the People's Party for Democracy and Development (PdP) as the new main opposition party under his leadership.
 His appointed senators Crystal Drakes and Caswell Franklyn were members as well.

-Atherley did not stand for re-election to his parliamentary seat of St. Michael West in the snap election called in 2022, and his seat was won back by the Barbados Labor Party.
+Atherley did not stand for re-election to his parliamentary seat of St. Michael West in the snap election called in 2022, and his seat was won back by the Barbados Labour Party.